What is Yield to Maturity (YTM)?

-In order to understand yield to maturity, it's important that you have a basic understanding of what bonds are, how they work, and how they are bought and sold.
+To better understand what yield to maturity is, it's important that you have a basic understanding of what bonds are, how they work, and how they are bought and sold.

 When a government entity or corporation issues bonds (looking to borrow money), the bonds have a stated par value, a stated maturity date, and a stated coupon rate.